Gareth O'Callaghan: Radio

 O'Callaghan started working with small pirates such as Radio Dublin.
 He then was a presenter on "superpirate" Radio Nova in the early 1980s, followed by Sunshine Radio (briefly), later Energy 103FM and Q102 (briefly).
 He spent a few years on UK radio, after his spell with Sunshine Radio in 1983, starting with offshore pirate Radio Caroline.

 After Q102, O'Callaghan joined legal Irish radio with Millennium Radio and then in 1989 he moved to the newly relaunched "2fm" – an attempt by RTÉ to take advantage of the recently departed Superpirates.
 He then presented the Gareth O'Callaghan in the Afternoon show which was similar in theme, tone and content to the Steve Wright in the Afternoon show on BBC Radio 1 of the late 1980s and early 1990s.
 This show was a huge success gaining O'Callaghan widespread popularity all over Ireland by offering a brand and style of commercial radio that was more reminiscent of Radio Nova in Dublin at the very height of its popularity.

 O'Callaghan left RTÉ 2fm's afternoon show, having previously presented the breakfast show on the station (replacing Ian Dempsey).
 After leaving 2fm, O'Callaghan took some time out from radio to pursue a career in psychology before being named presenter of the breakfast show on Galway Bay FM.
 On 27 February 2009 Gareth launched Ireland's newest commercial independent Quasi-national radio station 4fm(now called Ireland's Classic Hits Radio) where he was the morning show host before moving to the afternoon slot.

 Before Gay Byrne's retirement from The Gay Byrne Show in 1998, he was helped a bit by O'Callaghan but O'Callaghan left him after getting fed up and went to RTÉ 2fm instead.
 Des Cahill had to help Byrne after that.

 In 2010, O'Callaghan spoke out against cocaine use following the death of Gerry Ryan, a former colleague and friend.
 He acknowledged that he had known of Ryan's cocaine use for 16 years and received criticism and intimidation after speaking about this in public.

-In January 2022 it was announced the Gareth was to return to broadcasting, specifically to Classic Hits Radio, to present a Saturday morning radio programme.
+In January 2022, it was announced that O'Callaghan was to return to Ireland's Classic Hits Radio, to present a new Saturday morning programme.

+In April 2024, O'Callaghan was appointed as the interim host of Classic Hits' Night Time Talk show, following the sudden departure of long-running host Niall Boylan after 30 years.
+Boylan announced his intention to run for a seat in the 2024 European Parliament election in Ireland live on air, and agreed to step down with immediate effect for editorial reasons.